francescopasin/tower-defense/README.md

 ## A c++ tower defense game

 OOP project for Unipd.
-The version given to the prof is the one in the 'v1' branch
+The version given to the prof is the one in the '1.0.0' release

 QT library: https://www.qt.io/